solenedel/TodayList/README.md

 ## Features

-- add items to the "today" list
+- add items to the "today" and tomorrow" list
-- add items to the "backlog" list
+- select an icon for each list item (form fontawesome)
 - move items between the two lists by dragging and dropping
 - create custom list, delete list
 - customise background and list color